spellml/paint-with-ml/app/README.md

    For model serving on CPU, skip this step.

-9. Start the web service using `flask run`.
+9. Start the web service using `flask run --no-reload`.
 It may take some time for the app to start the first time you run this command as `model_loader` will need to download the model checkpoints to local disk.
-10. Once the server is running, navigate to the linked-to web page and try out the app!
+10. Once the server is running, navigate to the linked-to web page and try it out.